Have 2 days to spare in Northern Italy? Or perhaps you are looking for a unique day trip from Milan?

 Directions to/from Milan Malpensa Airport

-To access Lecco from either airport, you would have to first reach Milan Central or Bergamo train station and then take a direct train.
+To access Lecco from either airport, you would have first to reach Milan Central or Bergamo train station and then take a direct train.

 I take it back.
 Espresso wasn’t the best part of my 2 day Northern Italy itinerary, it was these views from the plane. 🙂